 As a mom of four children, I want my children to know several life skills.
 One of those major skills I want them to learn is kindness.
 Kindness can make a world of difference, with very little effort.
-Having two children with autism, my children have seen first hand how far a kind statement can go.
+Having three children with autism, my kids have seen first hand how far a kind statement can go.
 (As well as how far an unkind one can go too!)

 Teaching your children kindness is such an important step to raising up awesome human beings.
 Our friend Jenn Morrison share with us her four tops for teaching your kids kindness!
 Read on to find out more!